Geraldine-Edwards/Gift-Pal/README.md

 # Gift Pal - A Gift List Platform

-Updated version by Geraldine Edwards (Orginally created as a hackathon project named Gift Genie by: Phillip Kershaw, Christopher Matthew, Geraldine Edwards and Joanna O'Connor).
+Updated version by Geraldine Edwards (Originally created as a hackathon project named Gift Genie by: Phillip Kershaw, Christopher Matthew, Geraldine Edwards and Joanna O'Connor).

 <img width="100%" alt="responsive screens landing page for the Gift Pal app" src="readme.docs/images/giftpal-lightmode.png">

 <br>
 <br>

 > [View live project here](https://gift-Pal-91413d2174b0.herokuapp.com/)

 Github links

 > [View "Gift Pal" Github repo here](https://github.com/Gerbil1511/Gift-Pal)
 >
 > [View original hackathon project "Gift Genie" Github repo here](https://github.com/Philgck/gifting-genie-two)
->

 Gift Pal is a dynamic and intuitive gifting management web application designed to help authenticated users manage their events and wishlist items, and connect with their friends to share and view profiles.
 Built with HTML, CSS, JavaScript, and Django, this app aims to streamline the process of organizing events, tracking desired gifts, and maintaining connections with friends, all in one place.
 Whether planning a birthday party, keeping track of gift ideas, or checking a friend's wishlist, Gift Pal makes the experience seamless and enjoyable.
 Gift Pal simplifies the process of managing gift lists and events while maintaining a social network of friends to share and celebrate with.